B-OstIN is synthetic

-Any implant to be placed inside the human body, it should not be vector of disease transmission.
-Moreover its implantation shall not depend on suppression of immune system of the recipient .
+Any implement to be placed inside the human body, it should not be vector of disease transmission.
+Moreover its implementation shall not depend on suppression of immune system of the recipient .
 Suppression of immune system will make the recipient body susceptible to various infections.
-Therefore, non-immunogenic feature of an implant influences its usage.
+Therefore, non-immunogenic feature of an implement influences its usage.

-A product is said to be non-immunogenic, if body does not produces an anti-body response against the implanted material.
-Once the metal implant has been incorporated in the host environment it should not give any systemic or local adverse effect.
+A product is said to be non-immunogenic, if body does not produces an anti-body response against the implemented material.
+Once the metal implement has been incorporated in the host environment it should not give any systemic or local adverse effect.

 - Test as per ISO 10993

 Haemolysis test -

 does not result in lysis of Red Blood Cells.

 The Haemolysis of the finished products is less

 than 2% where as the ISO 10993 Standard defines